thirumurthis/Learnings/Jaeger/Tracing.md

 }
 ```

-- RestTemplate bean is created which will be used by the tracer object to publish the trace and span to Jaeger server.
+- RestTemplate bean is used by the tracer object to publish the trace and span to Jaeger server.

 ```java
 package com.trace.invoker;